 Negative keywords are search words or phrases you don’t want in your ad campaign.
 Selecting negative keywords to enhance your advertising strategy, helps narrower the number of online searchers seeing your ad.
 Ideally, searchers who are interested in your products or services, not those services by other companies in your industry.

 Why Use Negative Keywords?

 Negative keywords help improve PPC budget efficiency by reducing non-converting clicks from related searches.
-The goal of incorporating negative keywords to paid search campaigns is for increasing the number of ads shown in searches most relevant to your products or services.
+The goal of incorporating negative keywords into paid search campaigns is for increasing the number of ads shown in searches most relevant to your products or services.
 Increasing exposure to searches with a higher likelihood to convert keeps your ads away from less relevant searches.

 Start choosing relevant negative keywords by listing products and services your business doesn’t offer in its industry or verticle.
 For example, a doctor’s office only treating children may want to list adults as a negative keyword.
 Don’t worry about how long your list is, Google allows for up to 5,000 negative keywords and up to 20 negative keyword lists in your account.

 Asking salespeople or other customer-facing employees for words or phrases most commonly used by unconverted leads may also contribute to your negative keyword lists.

 Google’s free Keyword Planner allows you to add your business URL, your main advertising goal, and a description of what your advertising is, then shows results.
 These results should help you improve keyword and negative keyword lists.

 At Colling Media, we’ve seen dramatic improvements in paid search campaigns for our clients when utilizing negative keyword lists.
 In our experience, incorporating negative keywords increases lead quality, minimizes budget “waste”, and increases conversion rates.